BePeriod/scribe/README.md

 ### Frontend

-The frontend folder houses the TypeScript files as well as a global.css file for Tailwind.
+The frontend folder houses the TypeScript files as well as a `global.css` file for Tailwind.
-The is also a controllers folder is where [Stimulus Controllers](https://stimulus.hotwired.dev/reference/controllers) reside.
+There is also a controllers folder where [Stimulus Controllers](https://stimulus.hotwired.dev/reference/controllers) reside.

 ### Templates

 All views are implemented as Jinja2 templates.
 These reside in the templates folder.
 Within that are four additional folders.

-- layout: This is where the structural markup lives.
+- `layout`: This is where the structural markup lives.
-- pages: This houses individual page view templates.
+- `pages`: This houses individual page view templates.
-- frames: This is where the [Turbo Frame](https://turbo.hotwired.dev/handbook/frames) templates live.
+- `frames`: This is where the [Turbo Frame](https://turbo.hotwired.dev/handbook/frames) templates live.
-- streams: This is where the [Turbo Stream](https://turbo.hotwired.dev/handbook/streams) templates live.
+- `streams`: This is where the [Turbo Stream](https://turbo.hotwired.dev/handbook/streams) templates live.

 ### Static Assets

 The static folder is where all publicly served assets will go.
 This is also where the frontend code gets built.

-## Package Managers
+## Tooling

 Poetry is used for Python package management. pNPM manages the frontend dependencies.